benc-uk/chatr/readme.md

 - **userOffline** - Let all users know a user has left
 - **joinPrivateChat** - Sent to both the initiator and recipient of a private chat

+The client code in `client/js/app.js` handles these messages as they are received by the client, and reacts accordingly.

 ## Some Notes on Design and Service Choice

-The plan of this project was to use _Azure Web PubSub_ and _Azure Static Web Apps_, and to host the server side component as a set of serverless functions in the _Static Web Apps_ API support (which is in fact _Azure Functions_ under the hood). _Azure Static Web Apps_ was selected rather than simply hosting the client static files from the server API component.

-This was because _Azure Static Web Apps_ has [amazing support for codeless and configless user signin and auth](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization), which I wanted to leverage.
+The plan of this project was to use _Azure Web PubSub_ and _Azure Static Web Apps_, and to host the server side component as a set of serverless functions in the _Static Web Apps_ API support (which is in fact _Azure Functions_ under the hood). _Azure Static Web Apps_ was selected because it has [amazing support for codeless and config-less user sign-in and auth](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization), which I wanted to leverage.

 Some comments on this approach: